 Each Local Mental Health Authority and Local Behavioral Health Authority conducts training in its own service area.
-To find the LMHA or LBHA in your area, use the search form below.
+The search at https://resources.hhs.texas.gov/pages/find-services will help you locate the LMHA or LBHA in your area.

 If you are a public school district employee, you can look up the Local Mental Health Authority for your school district here (Excel).

 At the end of the first teen Mental Health First Aid (tMHFA) session hosted by Hill Country, a student approached one of the teen instructors and told her she might not be back for the second session.
 She said her mother was concerned her grades would slip because she was missing a core subject to attend the MHFA sessions, and her mother wanted her to return to class.